-In this paper, we study the macroeconomic transmission of fluctuations in global risk premia to open economies.
+In this paper, we study the macroeconomic transmission of fluctuations in external borrowing costs to open economies.
 We combine a new measurement of firms' responses to fluctuations in the global risk premium with an open-economy general-equilibrium model of heterogeneous firms subject to default risk.
 We describe two channels through which the global risk premium affects economic activity.
 One is a direct channel, through which changes in the global risk premium affect firms' financing costs and their investment.
 The other is an indirect channel, which stems from the feedback between firms' investment policies, domestic aggregate demand, and adjustment of the real exchange rate.
+Our quantitative analysis reveals that heterogeneity is important for understanding the transmission of external shocks.
+The direct effects of surges in the global price of risk on risky firms in particular drives the contraction.
+Price adjustments mitigate this response by reducing the risk exposure of firms and reallocating economic activity within the economy.